BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 Follow the path, diving up and down as you go.
 Once you pop up inside the iceberg, you'll find another PULSE!

-**Pokemon Redoubt.
+**Pokémon Redoubt.
 Field: Icy Field**
 - PULSE Avalugg, Lv.
 70, @Leftovers, Ability: Solid Rock, Brave Nature, IVs: 31, EVs: 252/0/252/0/4/0.
     - Hammer Arm
     - Earthquake
     - Recover
     - Avalanche

 With 255 in Def and SpD, a respectable HP, Leftovers and Recover, this thing is tanky!
 It also has a great attack stat and can hit hard with field boosted Avalanche as well as Hammer Arm and Earthquake for coverage.
 Earthquake also has the side effect of laying spikes on your side.
 There are a number of strategies that make this doable - it is a 6v1 after all, so it can't shake off stat debuffs.
-Toxic, Protect, and a healing move on a physically defensive Pokemon alone can pretty much win this fight.
+Toxic, Protect, and a healing move on a physically defensive Pokémon alone can pretty much win this fight.
 Heal Block, Knock Off, or Taunt can help with the recovery problem, Intimidate or other Atk debuffs can help neutralize its power, Counter or Metal Burst can ignore its high Def, etc.

 With that out of the way, head up the now-open ladder up to Ametrine Mountain 3F.
 Up here you can get a hidden *Green Shard*, *X Attack*, and *Blue Shard*.
 On the next floor, you'll find a hidden *Ice Gem*.
 By going to the bottom left corner then alternating between going right and up/down, make your way to the door on the middle of the right side of the ice puzzle and exit.